10yard/dkafe/readme.md

 ## How to install

 Steps to install the default frontend are as follows.
-Also refer to *How to set up*.
+Also refer to **How to set up**.

 ### Windows

-1. Download the latest Windows binary zip and extract content to a folder
+1. Download the latest DKAFE binary release for Windows and extract content to a folder

 2. Run "launch.exe".